 Hidaya Foundation uses the Sadaqat-ul-Fitr donations to provide food in the form of wheat, barley, grain, etc. for the less fortunate.

-Hidaya distributes several hundred dry ration packages to poor families on behalf of our donors under the Sadaqat-ul-Fitr project each year.
+Hidaya distributes several thousand dry ration packages to poor families on behalf of our donors under the Sadaqat-ul-Fitr project each year.